rony31121999/Training/README.md

     2)setName():- It changes the name of the thread so i set the name as sum and got the output of custom thread as sum.

     3)join():- It waits for a thread to die and by using this function earlier the number output from 1-10 was getting parallely,now it is coming as 1-10 for a single and when that thread ends then 1-10 for another thread.

+24) Count Incrementand and Decrement using Thread(IncDecUsingThread.java)  :-Demonstrate the way of execution of two threads using a count varaible and using  decrement and increment function inside try catch .